 The vehicle was making a rattling noise when driving over bumps.
 Turns out, it was a broken coil spring in the back.

 The ride height may also appear lower on one side.
 Most of the time, however, there are no symptoms and a broken coil spring can only be caught during a regular service when the vehicle is lifted on the hoist in a shop.

-The ride height is another reason why coil springs may need to be replaced.
+Another reason to replace coil springs is when they become weak.
 In older cars, coil springs weaken and sag, causing the ride height to be lower.
 It's often more noticeable at the rear axle of the vehicle.
 Weak rear coil springs may cause poor handling and increased wear on the inside of the rear tires.
 In addition, when the rear springs sag, the headlights point higher and can dazzle drivers in oncoming cars.

 Should both coil springs on the same axle be replaced at the same time?
-It's commonly recommended to replace coil springs in pairs.
-Over time coil springs weaken, so if you replace only one spring, the left and right springs will respond differently to the road and have different ride height.
+It's recommended to replace coil springs in pairs.
+As we mentioned above, over time coil springs weaken, so if you replace only one spring, the left and right springs will respond differently to the road and have different ride height.

 New coil spring.

-Your mechanic may recommend replacing only one coil spring if the vehicle is fairly new and the replacement spring is a matching OEM part.
+Your mechanic may recommend replacing only one coil spring if the vehicle is fairly new and the replacement spring is an OEM part.

 How much does it cost to replace coil springs?
 One coil spring (part) costs between $50 and $250.
 Labor charges vary between $100 and $240 for one spring, depending on the difficulty.
-To replace a coil spring your mechanic might have to use a special spring compressor.
+To replace coil springs mechanics often use a special spring compressor.
 We don't recommend replacing coil springs DIY, because it's not safe.
 A coil spring is loaded when in place, and can unwind with a lot of force causing injuries.